mirimichaelson/C.V.-2020/README.md

 Ruby	| Rspec
 Ruby on Rails	| Rspec

-There was an emphasis on adopting agile methodologies such as Object Orientated Programming, Test Driven Development and values such as SOLID.
+There was an emphasis on adopting an agile working style, and methodologies such as Object Orientated Programming and Test Driven Development.

 ### University of York (September 2015 - May 2018)
 English & Related Literature (BA), 2:1